Random-typ/FileZilla-2FA/README.md

 # Setup
 Run **run.bat**, make sure you have **python 3.11.2 or newer** installed.
 The first lines in the console show the available users and their 2FA status.
-You cannot add users though this script.
-You have to add them with the FTP server.
+You cannot add users through this script.
+You have to add them via the FTP servers Admin panel.
 You can reload the user list by typing ```reload``` and hitting enter.
 To add 2FA to a user type their name from the user list followed by ```password```.
 E.g. ```FTPUser password```.
 Hit enter.
 After you have followed the instructions type the same user name followed by ```totp```.
-E.g. ```FTPUser password```.
+E.g. ```FTPUser totp```.
 Hit enter.
 Now you see a QR code, you can scan it with your authenticator app of choice.
 E.g. Google Authenticator.

 # Login
-You login with your usual credentials, however after the password you type the 2FA code (no spaces).
+You login with your usual credentials, but you append the password with your 2FA code from your authenticator (no spaces).

 # How it works
 The python script changes the password hash stored in the FileZilla configuration file every 30 seconds and tells the server to reload the configuration file.